-The first time you get high, make sure you have access to some of your favorite tunes close at hand.
+The first time you get high, make sure you have access to some of your favorite tunes close at hand in case you feel called toward music.
 It really doesn’t matter what genre it is, although it’s true some aficionados gravitate towards chill, downbeat music to accompany their high.
 Bonus points for having good-quality headphones on hand.
 You will appreciate them like never before.

 Extracurricular Activities: By all means, try out some of your favorite activities, so long as you’re confident you can stay safe.
 This is NOT the time to take up bungee-jumping, archery, or carpentry.

-Anxiety and Paranoia: Try as we might to avoid them, these feelings are a fairly common side-effect of getting high.
+Anxiety and Paranoia: Try as we might to avoid them, these feelings are a fairly common side effect of getting high.
 Our advice?
 As we pointed out earlier, it helps to remember that you’re in a safe and comfy setting and that any uncomfortable feelings you’re experiencing are just that: Feelings.
 They’re not going to hurt you, and you’re not going to feel this way forever.
 In most cases, these sensations will pass relatively quickly.

-The Kinds of Cannabis
+Varieties of Cannabis

 This is part of the cannabis plant’s mystery and wonder!
-Many cannabis enthusiasts divide the plant into two major botanical groupings: Sativa and indica.
-Some strains—particularly sativa-dominant ones—tend to produce a buzzier, more stimulating and cerebral high; indica-dominant strains produce the deep relaxation (and wonderful and/or stupefying “couch lock”) and blissed-out inertia often associated with cannabis.
+Many cannabis enthusiasts divide the plant into two major botanical groupings: sativa and indica.
+Some strains—particularly sativa-dominant ones—tend to produce a buzzier, more stimulating and cerebral high; indica-dominant strains produce the deep relaxation (sometimes including the wonderful and/or stupefying “couch lock” sensation) and blissed-out inertia often associated with cannabis.

-As you grow more experienced with cannabis, you’ll naturally begin to gravitate towards strains that suit you best or for different types of activity.

-There are far too many strains and hybrids to describe here.
-Especially if you’re new to cannabis, we invite you to come in anytime to chat with one of our friendly budtenders.
-In addition to getting you set up with any gear you might need, we’ll help steer you towards cannabis strains best suited to your goals and desires.
+As you grow more experienced with cannabis, you’ll naturally begin to gravitate towards strains that suit you best or are a good match for different types of activity—there are far too many strains to describe here!
+Especially if you’re new to cannabis, we invite you to come by our Des Moines or Seattle dispensaries anytime to chat with one of our friendly budtenders.
+In addition to getting you set up with any gear you might need, our knowledgeable team can help steer you toward cannabis strains best suited to your goals and desires.

 Speaking of goals and desires, we know that people try cannabis for all sorts of reasons, both recreational and medical.
-Our stance is that we want to make it easy, fun, and safe for you, no matter what those reasons are.
+Our stance is that we want to make it easy, enjoyable, and safe for you, no matter what those reasons are.